na-na-hi/renget/archive/HOTW-DeathRace.md

 Stupid choice.
 Oh-too sizzles laser shots into her back and the wounds pop like boils.
 The man on the back makes a leap for the buggy, as forceful boarding was something he was planning on anyway.
 The dead woman falls off the motorcycle and it falls into the dirt.
 The helmeted man goes to grab for Kara and Heli spears his hand with the gnarly blade fastened to the end of Embertusk.
 Kara can feel blood on her neck and she screams sharply in surprise.

 To save time, Heli drops Embertusk right there in the buggy, between the seats.
 She lunges for the invader.
-He goes to headbutt her, but she ducks her head the side.
+He goes to headbutt her, but she ducks her head to the side.

 Then she clenches the bridge of his nose between her teeth like an animal.
 Everyone in the buggy can hear the crunching of bone and the tearing of flesh.
 He screams mindlessly and bats his arms around as hard as he can, beating and shoving Heli off of him and pinning her against the back of the seat she was just in.
 He goes to strangle her in pain and rage.
 She brings her knee up hard - not against his steel-cupped groin, but against the soft, bare, hairy spot right over his bladder.
 He yowls again and his dirty jeans become muddy.
 Heli shoves him back with both feet planted against his hips and he stumbles backwards, slips on a slick patch under his boot, and tumbles off the buggy to be caught under the wheel.
 It kicks only briefly over the lump.